 Good practice questions Partly No

-Audit committee purpose and governance
+Audit comr nittee purpose and governance

 1 Does the authority have a dedicated audit committee? Х

 2 Does the audit committee report directly to full council?
-(Applicable to local government only.) pplicable t dit commit
+(Applicable to local government only.)
+Not applicable to Police aud

 3 Do the terms of reference clearly set out the purpose of the committee in accordance with CIPFA's Position Statement? Х

 4 Is the role and purpose of the audit committee understood and accepted across the authority? Х

 5 Does the audit committee provide support to the authority in meeting the requirements of good governance? Х

 6 Are the arrangements to hold the committee to account for its performance operating satisfactorily? Х

-Functio ons of the committee
+Functions of of the committee

 7 Do the committee's terms of reference explicitly address all the core areas identified in CIPFA's Position Statement?

-good governance X
+good governance Х

 assurance framework Х

-internal audit Χ
+internal audit Х

-external audit X
+external audit Х

-financial reporting X
+financial reporting Х

 risk management Х

 value for money or best value Х

-counter-fraud and corruption. Χ
+counter-fraud and corruption. Х

 8 Is an annual evaluation undertaken to assess whether the committee is fulfilling its terms of reference and that adequate consideration has been given to all core areas? Х

 9 Has the audit committee considered the wider areas identified in CIPFA's Position Statement and whether it would be appropriate for the committee to undertake them?
 1 Х

-1 Audit committees can also support their authorities by undertaking a wider role in other areas including: Considering governance, risk or control matters at the request of other committees or statutory officers;
+1 Audit committees can also support their authorities by undertaking a wider role in other areas including: Considering governance, risk or control matters at the request of other committees or statutory officers; Working with local standards committees to support ethical values and reviewing the arrangements to achieve those values; Reviewing and monitoring treasury management arrangements in accordance with the CIPFA Treasury Management Code of Practice.3; Providing oversight of other public reports, such as the annual report.

-10 Where coverage of core areas has been found to be limited, are plans in place to address this? Х Good practice questions 11 Has the committee maintained its advisory role by not taking on any decision-making powers? Х Membersh nip and support 12 Has an effective audit committee structure and composition of the committee been selected?
-This should include: separation from the executive an appropriate mix of knowledge and skills among the membership X X a size of committee that is not unwieldy where independent members are used, that they have been appointed using an X X 13 appropriate process.
-Does the chair of the committee have appropriate knowledge and skills? Х 14 Are arrangements in place to support the committee with briefings and training? Х 15 Has the membership of the committee been assessed against the core knowledge and skills framework and found to be satisfactory? Х 16 Does the committee have good working relations with key people and organisations, including external audit, internal audit and the chief financial officer? Х 17 Is adequate secretariat and administrative support to the committee provided? Х Effectiven ess of the committee 18 Has the committee obtained feedback on its performance from those interacting with the committee or relying on its work? ? ? ?
-19 Has the committee evaluated whether and how it is adding value to the organisation? ? ? ?
-20 Does the committee have an action plan to improve any areas of weakness? ? ? ?
+10 Where coverage of core areas has been found to be limited, are plans in place to address this? Х Good practi ce questions 11 Has the committee maintained its advisory role by not taking on any decision-making powers? Х Membershi p and support 12 Has an effective audit committee structure and composition of the committee been selected?
+This should include: separation from the executive Х an appropriate mix of knowledge and skills among the membership Х a size of committee that is not unwieldy Х where independent members are used, that they have been appointed using an appropriate process. Х 13 Does the chair of the committee have appropriate knowledge and skills? Х 14 Are arrangements in place to support the committee with briefings and training? Х 15 Has the membership of the committee been assessed against the core knowledge and skills framework and found to be satisfactory? Х 16 Does the committee have good working relations with key people and organisations, including external audit, internal audit and the chief financial officer? Х 17 Is adequate secretariat and administrative support to the committee provided? Х Effectivenes ss of the committee 18 Has the committee obtained feedback on its Х performance from those interacting with the committee or relying on its work? ~ 19 Has the committee evaluated whether and how it is adding value to the organisation? Х 20 Does the committee have an action plan to improve any areas of weakness?
+X •